 Mountain Lion Foundation v.
 Fish & Game Com.
 (1997), 16 Cal.
 4th 105, 134.)

-The County shall require discretionary projects to retain movement corridors of adequate size and habitat quality to allow for continued wildlife use based on the needs of the species occupying the habitat.
+size and habitat quality to allow for continued wildlife use based on the needs of the

-minimize the reduction of wildlife movement to the maximum extent feasible.
+The County shall require new vineyard development to be designed to minimize the reduction of wildlife movement to the maximum extent feasible.
 In the event the County concludes that such development will have a significant impact on wildlife movement, the County may require the applicant to relocate or remove existing perimeter fencing installed on or after February 16, 2007 to offset the impact caused by the new vineyard development.

 The County shall disseminate information about impacts that fencing has on wildlife movement in wild land areas of the County and encourage property owners to use permeable fencing.
 (Id. at CON-28 – CON-29 (Policy CON-18) (emphasis added).)